- Who makes Patebury products?

 What shipping method do you use Internationally?

-We use Australia Post, and send orders with International Registered Post and Air Mail.
-This service is insured and delivery is confirmed with a signature.
+We use Australia Post, and send orders with International Air Mail Letter Service, for which no tracking is available.
 The expected delivery time is 3-10 business days, depending on location.
 Parcels entering some countries may incur Customs import taxes and duties for which Patebury is not responsible.
+Patebury is not resposible for lost or stolen items.

 My order hasn't arrived.
 What should I do?